 About the UNC McNair Program

 The Ronald E. McNair Scholars Program (McNair Scholars Program) is a federal TRIO program funding by the US Department of Education, named after the late Ronald E. McNair, PhD.
-There are currently 151 McNair programs funded at institutions of higher education throughout the US, though the UNC McNair Scholars Program is currently the only McNair Program in Colorado!
+There are currently 187 McNair programs funded at institutions of higher education throughout the US and Puerto Rico.
+UNC hosts the longest-running program in Colorado, joined recently by programs at CU Boulder and CU Denver.

 Housed within the University College, we serve approximately 30 UNC students annually, and have served over 300 students at UNC since the program began in 1995.
 Students (and mentors) come from many different disciplines; past and current scholars represent over 28 different majors within Education and Behavioral Sciences, Humanities and Social Sciences, Monfort College of Business, Natural and Health Sciences, and Performing and Visual Arts.